Santo Rosario de Pasig Church: 1967–1979

-Fr.
-Teodoro Perez was installed as the new Parish Priest in 1967.
+Teodoro Perez was installed as the new parish priest in 1967.
 There was still no rectory, so he stayed at the Immaculate Concepcion Parish in Pasig for half a year.

 On February 10, 1967, a new church and convent were built after selling the lot acquired from the Immaculate Concepcion Parish in Pasig, fund-raising, and participation of the Pastoral Council under Sebastian Sandoval.
 J. Mijares Constructions won the bid to construct it.

-On October 10, 1970, the first mass was held under the supervision of the Parish Council headed by Oscar F. Zapanta.
-The late Archbishop of Manila, Rufino Cardinal Santos blessed the church on February 29, 1971 under the Patronage of Our Lady of the Holy Rosary.
+On October 10, 1970, the first Mass was held under the supervision of the Parish Council headed by Oscar F. Zapanta.
+The Archbishop of Manila, Cardinal Rufino Santos, blessed the church on February 29, 1971, under the Patronage of Our Lady of the Holy Rosary.
 The feast day is celebrated on a Sunday closest to October 7.